 Deadheading is the task of removing old, faded flowers from a plant.
 Rather than cutting back the whole plant, with deadheading you only remove the individual flowers.
 It’s a common gardening practice that is helpful in a number of ways, but it is not always a requirement for the health of the plant.
 Hibiscus are raised for their big, colorful blooms, and gardeners want to give them every opportunity to shine.
 So, should you deadhead hibiscus?
 Maybe.

 The genus Hibiscus includes more than 200 species of woody shrubs and perennials, including such favorites as Rose of Sharon, native Rose Mallows and Swamp Hibiscus, and colorful Tropical Hibiscus.
 They are native to tropical and temperate regions around the world.
-With so many different species in the mix, it is best to take a somewhat nuanced approach to plant care recommendations, including something as seemingly simple as deadheading.
+With so many different species in the mix, it is best to take a nuanced approach to plant care recommendations, including something as seemingly simple as deadheading.

 Another benefit of deadheading is that doing so makes the plant look more neat and tidy, rather than letting the old blooms wither, turn brown, and get moldy in place.
-In a container setting, removing old flowers before they fall off also prevents possible buildup and staining by this debris on the surrounding patio or deck.
+In a container planter setting, removing old flowers before they fall off also prevents possible buildup and staining by this debris on the surrounding patio or deck.
 If one of these issues is a concern for you, then deadheading will help.

 Hibiscus plants produce flowers on the current year’s growth or new wood.
 Pruning the growing tips of the plant to remove the old flowers and seed pods also stimulates more new growth, including new flowers.
 In areas where the growing season is fairly long, gardeners can shear their tropical hibiscus shrubs in mid-season after blooming slows down to stimulate another round of flowers.
 Here's how to do it:

-Shear hardy shrub hibiscus, like Rose of Sharon, in late winter or very early spring.
+Step 2: Shear hardy shrub hibiscus, like Rose of Sharon, in late winter or very early spring.
 Although these long bloomers need no help to produce lots of flowers over the course of the growing season, doing so helps to maintain the plant’s size and shape.